Important Information

 PREPARATION AND PLANNING

-In the meantime, we urge all residents to stay calm, prepare and implement their flood plan if they are in flood-prone areas or at risk of isolation due to road closures.
-As things can change quickly, be sure to stay informed, look out for each other and know who to call!
+During flood events, things can change quickly, so be sure to stay informed, look out for each other and know who to call!

 SANDBAG LOCATIONS AND VOLUNTEERING